OffensiveEdge/paths-le/README.md

 **289 unit tests** • **93.55% function coverage, 84.32% line coverage**
 Powered by Vitest • Run with `bun run test:coverage`

+### Core Principle

+**No broken or failed tests are allowed in commits.** All tests must pass before code can be committed or merged.

+For detailed testing guidelines, see [Testing Guidelines](docs/TESTING.md).

 ### Test Suite Breakdown